SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 We don't have to change anything about the properties defining the arguments.
 However, we do have to implement the `ICommand` interface, which has a single method called `Run`.
-To implement it, we move the implementation of `ReadFile` from Program.cs (you can remove it from there if you want):
+To implement it, we move the implementation of `ReadFile` from Program.cs into this method:

 ```csharp
 public int Run()